randyttruong/SimpleSQL/README.md

 These tokens are then added into a Queue data structure known as the TokenQueue.
 ### Syntactic Analyzer
+Receives a `TokenQueue` object and then compares tokens to Backus-Naur form in order to validate syntactically acceptable SQL queries.
+If error, then break query.
+Otherwise, pass to semantic analyzer.

 ### Semantic Analyzer
+Receives a `TokenQueue` object containing a syntactically-valid SQL query, then constructs an abstract syntax tree that can be categorized via the structure of SQL query.
+Syntax tree is developed based on previous token.
+If semantic analysis is successful, then return abstract syntax tree for query execution.

 ### Executor
+Given an abstract syntax tree as well as a parsed database, construct resulting database from query via linked list traversal.